libretro/docs/docs/development/retroarch/compilation/wii.md

 ## Environment configuration

-You need to have installed [devkitPro](https://github.com/devkitPro/installer/releases), the homebrew Nintendo Wii SDK (libOGC) and the devkitPPC (r29) toolchain on your computer.
+You need to have installed [devkitPro](https://github.com/devkitPro/installer/releases), the homebrew Nintendo Wii SDK (libOGC) and the devkitPPC (r29 or r29-1) toolchain on your computer.

 ## RetroArch Compilation